Contrast-Security-OSS/azure-aks-example/README.md

 `kubectl apply -f web-deployment.yaml,web-service.yaml,database-deployment.yaml,database-service.yaml,volume-claim.yaml`

-_*You need to be in the same directory that contains the manifests, unless you explicitly pass the file location to kubectl.*_
+*Note - You need to be in the same directory that contains the manifests, unless you explicitly pass the file location to kubectl.*

 ## Simple exploit (SQL Injection)